 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical meter and consumer unit are located in the living room.
+The electrical meter and switchgear equipment are located in the entrance hallway.

-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas supply.
+Gas Accessible parts of the system were visually inspected with removing fittings.
+No tests whatsoever were carried out to system or appliances.
+Visual inspection does not assess a services to make sure they work properly and efficiently an meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them of Mains gas supply.
 The gas meter is located externally.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Visible plumbing pipework comprises metal and PVC materials.
-The shower room comprises a low level W.C., wash hand basin and shower cubicle with shower over.
+The bathroom comprises a low level WC, wash hand basin and bath unit with shower over.
+The ground floor WC apartment comprises a low level WC and wash hand basin.